Analyzing zero-inflated clustered longitudinal ordinal outcomes using GEE-type models with an application to dental fluorosis studies: Analysis of the Iowa Fluoride Study Data

-The severity models from the combined approaches (C.1.1.1–C.4.4.4, Tables 13–16) differ from the separate models (B.1.1–B.4.4) by utilizing the entire fluorosis dataset, resulting in a larger sample size.
-This improved power enables the detection of significant effects, particularly in models C.4.4.1–C.4.4.4, which employ the data-driven jackknifed cluster correlation structure.
-BrushingFrequencyPerDay and Avg\_homeppm are significant risk factors at early ages (9 and 13), while the former transitions to a protective effect at later ages (17 and 23).
-Tooth8, ZoneC, ZoneI, and ZoneO remain significant risk factors, with risk increasing from the gum to the tip of the tooth.
+The severity component of the combined models ( C.4.4.4, Table \ref{ch4:table:comb:sev:jackknifed}) leverages the full IFS dataset, thereby offering improved statistical power compared to the subset-based separate models.
+This enhancement enables the detection of additional significant effects.
+BrushingFrequencyPerDay and Avg\_homeppm are significant risk factors at younger ages (9 and 13), with BrushingFrequencyPerDay transitioning to a protective effect at ages 17 and 23.
+Tooth8, ZoneC, ZoneI, and ZoneE continue to show significant risk effects, with risk intensifying progressively from the gum line to the tip of the tooth.
+Again, the jackknifed working correlation structure performed the best for these models (detailed in the Supplementary File).